liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/03-using-developer-mode-with-themes.markdown

 *Server Mode*.
 The Standard server mode is selected by default.
 To enable Development Mode, select *Development(portal-developer.properties)* and save the runtime environment.
 The next time you start any Liferay server that is based on this runtime environment, it starts in Development Mode.

+To enable Development Mode for existing servers, access the *Liferay settings* section of your runtime environment by double-clicking on the server in the *Servers* tab.

 ![Figure 1: You can set Developer Mode in the *Liferay settings* section of your runtime environment in Liferay IDE](../../images/set-develop-mode.png)